|HMRC Reference:Notice 75 (June 2014)||View Change History|

 In such cases, if you disagree with our decision to seize your vehicle (or engine) you can appeal in writing to your local Officer within one month of the date of seizure.
 We must then bring civil (’condemnation’) proceedings in the courts to determine the matter, and you can challenge the seizure and forfeiture there.

 Yes.
-You must have our licence before you can pay the rebate on rebated heavy oil.
+You must have our licence, known as a ‘red diesel licence’ before you can pay the rebate on rebated heavy oil.

 Mineral Oil Reliefs Centre (MORC)